Help for Couples Blog

 Conflict management

 Often when we are in conflict mode, we are living in response to our history.
 Old stories or tapes are running and we get triggered.
-A External link opens in new tab or windowvery effective Gottman Method technique helps to manage conflict and how to deal with the aftermath of a fight.
+A very effective Gottman Method technique helps to manage conflict and how to deal with the aftermath of a fight.
 One practice is to process a past regrettable incident that allows each partner to be fully heard and hopefully understood.

 Are you in a Codependent Relationship?